sakshamlakhera/CSE587/README.md

 4. Rama Rao Vydadi (UB ID#: 50604256)
    - Hypotheses & EDA (Phase 1 in notebook cells 1-72):
+     - What role does marijuana and hallucinogens use play in the aggravation of mental health disorders?
      - How does socio-economic status (income, education, employment status) influence the likelihood of experiencing mental health disorders?
-     - What role does marijuana use play in the aggravation of mental health disorders?
-     - What roles does hallucinogens play in mental health disorders?
    - ML Models (Phase 2 in notebook cells 73-113):
      - Classifier to detect poor mental health based on hallucinogen and marijuana use.
      - Classifier to detect poor mental health based on socio-economic status.